DevOFVictory/passx-mobile/README.md

   <h3 align="center">PassX - Mobile</h3>

   <p align="center">
-    A safe place for your passwords!
+    A safe place for your passwords on your smartphone!
     <br />
     <a href="https://passx.cuodex.net"><strong>Go to the Webinterface »</strong></a>
     <br />